MysterV/mini-projects/README.md

 # This repository contains various Myster's practice mini-projects
 Various scripts and code snippets for various purposes: some small, some Big.
-About 90% of it was hand-made by me, the other 10% tweaked by me.
+About 90% of it was hand-made by me, the other 10% sourced from the internet, and tweaked by me.

+This repository is basically a catch-all for all the little scripts that were too small to bother and make a separate repository for.
+If they do develop to a point where I feel they do deserve their own repo, I move them out of here.

 ## What you can find here
 - `AutoHotKey` - various AHK scripts I found on the web and tweaked to suit my needs